Operational Technologist/Associate Scientist

 Pharmaceutical Sciences is responsible for the design and development of synthetic routes, preclinical and phase I/II formulations, encompassing both small molecules and new modalities such as mRNA and oligonucleotides, across the whole range of AstraZeneca's therapeutic areas.

 You will have a great opportunity to learn more about pharmaceutical development working with experienced operators.
-This role contributes to the manufacturing of drug products in the development phase for clinical studies.
-All the activities below will have an impact on the speed, quality and cost of the AZ development portfolio.
+This role contributes to the manufacturing of drug products in development phase for clinical studies.
+All below activities will have an impact on the speed, quality and cost of the AZ development portfolio.

 • Preparation of process rooms before and after clinical manufacture